bakp22/C-/README.md

 # Simple C++ Interpreter

-This project is a simple C++ program that reads commands or data from an input file and outputs the result.
+This project is a simple C++ program that reads commands or data and outputs the result.
 It is designed to be compiled and run from the terminal, with input/output handled through file redirection.

 ---